High Passes Treks in Nepal

 Larkya La Pass Trek

 Larkya La Pass Trek is an adventure trek in the Manaslu region, Nepal.
-This high passes treks offers thrilling and exciting experiences and together with that stunning views of the magnificent snow-capped mountains filled with the innocence of the people residing in this region.
+These high passes treks offer thrilling and exciting experiences and together with that stunning views of the magnificent snow-capped mountains filled with the innocence of the people residing in this region.
 Manaslu stands tall at 8163m as one of the 8th mountains in the world.
 With that being said, Larka la pass is at an elevation of 5160m and is one of the hardest passes to cross.
 However, once you cross the pass, then the view of the majestic Manaslu range is breathtaking.
 At the same time, the trekkers get an opportunity to explore remote regions of Nepal where the natural resources are untouched and still impactful, beautiful, and mesmerizing.

 The trail goes through the lush jungles, cliffs, rivers, streams, numerous suspension bridges, and little traditional villages.
 The trail is comparatively less crowded and is a Tea house trek.
 It has not been long before, trekking in this region has been operated.
 So, only a small number of trekkers make their journey to Manaslu Larkya La Pass Trek.